-planter puts less than 3,300 pounds (1,485 kilograms) on the tractor drawbar.
-Ground clearance during transport is an ample 38 inches (97 centimeters).
+planter puts less than 3,300 pounds on the tractor drawbar.
+Ground clearance during transport is an ample 38 inches.
 A patented steerable rear axle lets you maneuver the planter through tight field openings and back it easily into storage areas.
 Row markers fold flat for transport and are designed for full-time field use, if needed.

-The new Early Riser 1260 planters have twin 60-bushel seed hoppers and can be equipped with a 600-gallon (2,274-liter) mounted liquid fertilizer tank.
-A new larger 8-inch (20.3 centimeter) diameter fan delivers seed to the row units.
+The new Early Riser 1260 planters have twin 60-bushel seed hoppers and can be equipped with a 600-gallon mounted liquid fertilizer tank.
+A new larger 8-inch diameter fan delivers seed to the row units.
 Two hydraulic drives power the seed meters on the 36-row 20- and 22-inch models; four hydraulic drives power the 32-row 30-inch and 36-row 30-inch models.
 All planter functions are handled by the AFS Pro 600 touch-screen monitor.